antonelladivirgilio/prueba/README.md

     * Run the tests in the terminal

 ### Running E2E tests with the cypress interface
 1. Run the script `npm run cy:open` to open the Cypress interface.
-After the interface is open.
-You will be able to select the browser in which you want to run the tests.
+2. After the interface is open select `E2E Testing`.
+3. You will be able to select the browser in which you want to run the tests.

     There are 5 browser options to run the test:
     * Chrome